Welcome to today's edition of the Rush 24-7 podcast.

 President Obama asked Congress on Tuesday to create a new agency to police the fine print on consumer products like credit cards and mortgages to determine what fees and penalties and interest rates are fair.

-The consumer financial protection agency, not to be confused with the Consumer Product Safety Commission.
+The Consumer Financial Protection Agency, not to be confused with the Consumer Product Safety Commission.

-This is the consum.
+This is the consumer.

-The way you get all this stuff done of your Obama is you simply insult the intelligence of the average America, call whatever you're gonna do.
+The way you get all this stuff done of your Obama is you simply insult the intelligence of the average American, call whatever you're going to, you could legalize rape and call it the consumer something, and it would pass.

 You're protecting consumers.

-So here we have consumer financial protection agency.
+So here we have Consumer Financial Protection Agency.

 It would be in charge of regulating those products in the same way other government agencies regulate the safety of drugs, food, and toys.